-Over time, there were modest improvements in productivity and customer satisfaction at Abacus, and most of the project work was done with an agile approach using several agile best practices.
-But any time a team encounters an obstacle that relates to the culture of the organization, the team loses.
+Over time, there are modest improvements in productivity and customer satisfaction at Abacus, and most of the project work is done with an agile approach using several agile “best practices”.
+But any time a team encounters an obstacle related to the culture of the organization, the team loses.
 Gradually, agile is treated as just another method, just another tool that may or may not be applicable to the work being done.

 Finally, Brit announces to the organization that no opportunity for learning and improvement will be denied.
 Over the course of several months, this is demonstrated by several interesting incidents where staff suggestions for obstacles to be removed are acted upon quickly and decisively.
 Not every suggestion results in real improvement, but all the employees quickly get the message that the environment of learning is real, and the pace of suggestions increases as does the level of individuals taking initiative to make changes directly.